judgels/judgels/docs/setup.rst

     cd <your-Judgels-base-directory>
     git clone https://github.com/judgels/judgels

 Then, we will install Judgels terminal script that will enable many convenience commands in the terminal.
-Open your **~/.bash_profile** (or create one), and add the following lines.
+Open your **~/.bashrc**, and add the following lines.

 .. sourcecode:: bash